swalloga/BeerPal/README.md

 ![deal-index](https://github.com/swalloga/BeerPal/blob/master/app/assets/images/deal-index.png)

+ #### Favorites
+ Conveniently located on the hover detail of each deal is a heart icon, allowing users to "favorite" a bar.
+Once the heart is clicked, that bar gets added to the favorites list, which is private to each user.
+It can be found in the dropdown menu.
+On the favorites index page, users can remove bars if they decide they don't belong on the favorites list by simply clicking the heart icon again.

  ### My Account Page
 * Each user has their own account page, which is only visible to that user.
 * Information about the account is displayed, including username, # of beers left on the account and an option to "pick up another six pack", which would ideally charge the card on file $30 and add 6 beers to the beer allowance on the account.